What is Clostridium difficile (C. diff.)?

 Certain probiotics, or “good bacteria,” may help prevent repeat C. diff. infections.
 Talk to your doctor before taking any supplements.
 They can instruct what to take along with antibiotics.

 - Should I stop taking my antibiotic?
 At what point?

 - If I have diarrhea, when should I call my doctor?

-- How did I get Clostridium difficile infection?
+- How did I get a C. diff. infection?

 - What treatment is best for me?

-- If I’ve had Clostridium difficile infection once, am I at greater risk of getting it again?
+- If I’ve had C. diff once, what is my risk of getting it again?